Let me start this off by saying long track speed skating is garbage. Absolute garbage.

 Short track is where it’s at.
 You’re almost guaranteed to see someone take out another skater and go barreling into the boards.
 Hell, sometimes only one guy skates across the finish line.

-Alas, Bovada is keeping the short track odds away from me.
+Alas oddsmakers are keeping the short track odds away from me.
 They’re afraid.
 They know that the second they release the odds, the sharpest short track bettor this side of Dixie (me) will hammer the limits.

 So for now, we’re stuck with long track odds…a sport in which the racers don’t even need to wear ugly yellow helmets because there’s such a low risk of carnage.